jdavstaff/Project3Docs/OtherPages/Inventory.md

 # Inventory
 Stores information on current count of ingredients and materials in stock.
 Information is retrieved from the database hosted on AWS.
+Uses [InventoryDialog](./InventoryDialog.md) to take in user input.

 -----